 Upon graduation in 2006, Dillingham was invited to play in the Civic Orchestra of Chicago, and moved to the city to perform with them for the next two seasons.
-At the same time, he continued to pursue jazz, performing at the weekly jam session at Fred Anderson’s Velvet Lounge.
+At the same time, he continued to pursue jazz, performing weekly at Fred Anderson’s Velvet Lounge and other Chicago venues.
 Since then, he has racked up a number of impressive appearances in Chicago’s vibrant classical scene, playing with the Grant Park Symphony, Fulcrum Point, and the Chicago Opera Theatre.

 Today, Dillingham is known around the city for his versatility, flexibility, and foundational bass playing.
 He draws inspiration from classical icons like Bach and Brahms to jazz greats like Charlie Parker, Ornette Coleman, John Coltrane, and Miles Davis, and chalks up his other influences to things both tangible and intangible: nature, water, God.
-Dillingham has played with many notable musicians and groups, including Melvin Butler, Kevin Mahogany, Venessa Rubin, Willie Pickens, Dee Alexander, Victor Goines, Bobby Broom, Sean Jones, Kimberly Gordon, Robert Irving III, Take 6, Lupe Fiasco, Mike Reed, Ernest Dawkins, and George Fludas.
+Dillingham has played with many notable musicians and groups, including Melvin Butler, Kevin Mahogany, Venessa Rubin, Willie Pickens, Dee Alexander, Victor Goines, Bobby Broom, Sean Jones, Kimberly Gordon, Robert Irving III, Mike Reed, Jim Baker, and George Fludas.
 He has appeared on albums by Quentin Coaxum (Current), Fumée Gypsy Project (Reverie), Hard Art Groop (The Art of Affliction and the Science of Feeling Groovy), Jim Gailloreto Jazz String Quintet (forthcoming), and Greg Ward (also forthcoming).
 Dillingham is also a member of the Chicago Sinfonietta and the Chicago Philharmonic, and appears on albums from the Chicago Sinfonietta (Dances and Delights) and Camerata Chicago (Haydn and Mysliveček Cello Concertos).
 He’s no stranger to country and bluegrass, either, appearing on Whiskey Halo by singer Jodee Lewis (which won the Independent Music Award for Best Album: Country).